SLO CAL Travel Advisory

 - Golf courses

-- Places of worship such as churches, mosques, temples, and synagogues (outdoor only) with modifications for safety (PDF).
+- Places of worship such as churches, mosques, temples, and synagogues (open indoors with modifications 25% capacity) with modifications for safety (PDF).

-- Bars, Breweries, and Distilleries (outdoor service when a meal is provided)
+- Bars (outdoor service when a meal is provided)

 - Wineries and tasting rooms (outdoor service)